OpenCyphal/public_regulated_data_types/README.md

 An exception is made for highly generic definitions which often do not require any additional comments.

-Attributes must be separated by exactly one blank line, excepting tightly related attributes and void fields used for pre-alignment (e.g. before dynamic arrays), in which case blank lines are not necessary.
+Attributes must be separated by exactly one blank line, excepting tightly related attributes and void fields used for pre-alignment (e.g., before dynamic arrays), in which case blank lines are not necessary.
 More than one blank line is never allowed.
 There must be exactly one blank line at the end of the file.